How to Restore Garden Borders

 - Similarly if the middle is quite rigid and ‘solid’, soften the edges.

 - Spiky, swordlike and vertical looks good with a soft and fluffy underplanting.

 - If the plants are all soft and irregular shapes add in something formal like a big urn or an obelisk for added interest.

 - Don’t mix big bold leaved plants with small delicate plants.

 - If big sturdy shrubs (but a bit boring) are planted, liven them up with scrambling climbers that grow through.

 - Avoid combining naturalistic flowers with the bold larger flowering hybrid plants – they tend not to look right.

 If you have been seduced into buying a plant that has aspirations to world domination, you have 2 clear choices.
 Firstly, learn to enjoy the annual or monthly battle to keep it in check or dig it up.

-Now the plant can be replanted in the garden, but only generally in areas that many plants find really tough to grow in.
+the plant could be replanted in the garden but replant it in the tought areas of your garden.
 The ability of the ‘triffid’ to grow fast will be curtailed by the tough growing conditions.
-It maybe that the triffid in the border can become a welcome weed smotherer in another part of the garden.
+It maybe that the triffid in the border could then become the welcome weed smotherer in another part of the garden.